ConYel/my_site_two/README.md

 A government that robs Peter to pay Paul can always depend on the support of Paul.
 ― George Bernard Shaw

+One always has exaggerated ideas about what one doesn't know.
+― Albert Camus